Jim-JMCD/duplicateFF/README.md

 ### Output Reports

 The following reports are generated in CSV format for easy processing with spreadsheets and scripts.
-See **Outputs** section for more information.
+See **OUTPUTS** section for more information.
 * All duplicate files found, two reports.
 * All files processed.
 * All unique files found.